bitburner-official/bitburner-src/doc/source/gamefrozen.rst

         }
     }

-if player does not currently have enough money to purchase a server, the `if`'s condition will be false and `++i` will not be reached.
+If the player does not currently have enough money to purchase a server, the `if`'s condition will be false and `++i` will not be reached.
 Since the script doesn't have `sleep` and value `i` will not change without the `if` being true, this will crash the game.
 Adding a `sleep` that is always reached would prevent the crash.